IBM/ACE-RISCV/verification/readme.md

 For the `Page` structure, RefinedRust generates the following code:
 1. in generated code: the definition `Page_sls` describing the layout of the `Page` struct
 2. in generated specs: the definition `Page_ty` and `Page_inv_t` describing the `Page` struct type and the type containing the invariant specified through the annotations on the struct
-The definition of the invariant on `Page` uses some extra (manually written) Coq theories, for instance the definition of the `page_size` Coq type.
+The definition of the invariant on `Page` uses some extra (manually written) Rocq theories, for instance the definition of the `page_size` Rocq type.

 For the `Page::read` function, RefinedRust generates the following code:
 1. in generated code: the definition `core_page_allocator_page_Page_core_page_allocator_page_T_read_def` containing the source code of the function translated into RefinedRust's operational model Radium